GhumanNavneet/App-in-a-Day/01-Power Apps Canvas App Lab Manual.md

 ### Locale-specific difference in formulas
 Before you begin, please note that if your computer has its regional settings set to use the comma ‘,’ for itsdecimal separator (like in much of Europe) your formulas will need to use a semicolon ‘;’ instead of a comma in your formulas.
 For example:</br>
-En-US       Filter(Machines, OEMsGallery.Selected.MFR=MFR)</br>
+En-US - Filter(Machines, OEMsGallery.Selected.MFR=MFR)</br>
-de-DE       Filter(Machines; OEMsGallery.Selected.MFR=MFR)</br>
+de-DE - Filter(Machines; OEMsGallery.Selected.MFR=MFR)</br>

-These localized formats are indicated with the <image> symbol throughout the document.
+These localized formats are indicated with the symbol throughout the document.
 If you are in the en-us locale, you can ignore any of the formulas indicated by the locale symbol.

 ### Exercise 1: Create the app in Power Apps